PaddlePaddle/models/PaddleCV/PaddleDetection/docs/GETTING_STARTED.md

 Take Mask-RCNN (R50) as example, by setting `export FLAGS_conv_workspace_size_limit=512`, batch size could reach 4 per GPU (Tesla V100 16GB).

-**Q:** Which parameters are ignored when finetuning? </br>
+**Q:** Why parameters are ignored when finetuning and which parameters are ignored?</br>
-**A:** In fine-tuning, ignored parameters are related to architectures.
+**A:** In fine-tuning, users usually use own dataset which sets different `num_classes` compared to published models.
+That will cause dimensional inconsistency of parameters related to `num_classes`.
 Parameter fields are as follows and if the parameter name contains fields below, the parameter will not be loaded. </br>

 | Model Architecture |  Fine-tune ignored parameter fields   |
 | :----------------: | :-----------------------------------: |